About The Ratings

 Uh, excuse us, but...5.5 stars??!
-One shudders to think what this reviewer would consider a 1 star performance, or what he or she would do upon hearing one.
-Maybe commit ritual suicide in her living room?
+What would a 1-star performance sound like?
+Would it cause a mass extinction?
 Anyway, this (made-up) example just underscores the fact that we can't treat rating values as absolute and simply average the scores.
 We have to convert them as best we can to a common, meaningful scale - mathematicians call this process "normalization", if you're interested.
-And that takes us to...

 OK, we've collected all these opinions.
 How do we turn them into numerical approval ratings on a scale of 0 to 100?
 Here's the approach we use.
 If you've found the reading to be pretty easy so far, we'd better warn you that the article is about to take a sharp turn for the technical.
 If you have math anxiety, just skip this chapter.

-For each episode, we start by calculating the "ordinal" score of each performance by each reviewer.
+For each episode, we start by calculating the "ordinal" score of each performance by each reviewer, rated or ranked.
 If there are 10 performances, the one that the reviewer felt was the best of the night is awarded 9 points, because there were nine performances it "beat".
 The second-best gets 8 points, and so on to the worst performance, which scores zero.
 We do this for all reviews, then sum the results.

 Next, we set aside all reviews that contained rankings only; there's nothing else we can glean from them.
 For the remaining reviews, we start the process over again, but this time we average the ratings of each performance.
 Because every reviewer uses a different rating scale (1 to 10, or 0 to 5 stars, or A through F), we convert them as best as we can to our 0 to 100 scale.